Video Game Intervention, social media/internet browsing intervention

 When a Video Game Intervention Fails

 Sometimes a child’s issues are beyond what we can address as parents.
 In this case, it’s time to call on a professional to intervene.
-If you’ve tried to intervene and failed, contact us at 800-365-0556 and a qualified representative will help you find the answers you need.
+If you’ve tried to intervene and failed, at 800-365-0556 and a qualified representative will help you find the answers you need.